OS-alexandrebrito/tofu-controller/charts/tofu-controller/README.md

 - OpenTofu: 1.11.2
 - Terraform: 1.14.3

-**Note**: Terraform support is provided for backward compatibility and will be deprecated in a future release.

 ## Configuration

 The following table lists the configurable parameters of the tofu-controller chart and their default values.